Jonathan Pollard: Israeli efforts to secure Pollard's release

-Israel's official position until 1998 was that Pollard worked for an unauthorized rogue organization.
-In May of that year, Prime Minister Netanyahu admitted that Pollard had in fact been an Israeli agent, answering directly to high-ranking officials of Lekem, the Israeli Bureau for Scientific Relations.
+Israel's official stance until 1998 was that Pollard worked for an unauthorized rogue organization.
+During May of that year, Premier Netanyahu admitted that Pollard had in fact been an Israeli agent, answering directly to high-ranking officials of Lekem, the Israeli Bureau for Scientific Relations.
 The Israeli government paid at least two of the attorneys—Richard A. Hibey and Hamilton Philip Fox III—working for his release.

-During campaigning leading up to the 1999 Israeli general election, Netanyahu and his challenger Ehud Barak exchanged barbs in the media over which had been more supportive of Pollard.
+During campaigning leading up to the 1999 Israeli general election, Netanyahu and his challenger Ehud Barak disputed in the media over which had been more supportive of Pollard.
 In 2002, Netanyahu visited Pollard in prison.
-In 2007 he pledged that, if re-elected Prime Minister, he would bring about Pollard's release.
+In 2007 he pledged that, if re-elected Premier, he would obtain Pollard's release.

-In September 2009, Israeli State Comptroller Micha Lindenstrauss released a report stating that repeated petitions for Pollard's release over a 20-year period had been rebuffed by the American government.
-The Pollard family criticized the report, calling it a "whitewash" of the Israeli government's activities, although they agreed with its assertion that Pollard had been denied due legal process.
+In September 2009, Israeli State Comptroller Micha Lindenstrauss released a report stating that repeated petitions for Pollard's release during a 20-year period had been rebuffed by the American government.
+The Pollard family criticized the report, terming it a "whitewash" of the Israeli government's activities, although they agreed with its assertion that Pollard had been denied due legal process.

-In June 2011, 70 members of the Israeli parliament, the Knesset, lent their support to the Pollard family's request that President Obama allow Pollard to visit his ailing father, Morris.
-When Morris died soon after, Netanyahu announced Israel's official support for Pollard's request to attend his father's funeral.
+In June 2011, 70 members of the Israeli parliament, the Knesset, endorsed the Pollard family's request that President Obama allow Pollard to visit his ailing father, Morris.
+When Morris died soon afterward, Netanyahu announced Israel's official endorsement for Pollard's request to attend his father's funeral.
 Both requests were denied.

-In November 2014, Rafi Eitan, who headed Lekem from 1981 until its dissolution in 1986, admitted that he knew in advance of Pollard's impending arrest in 1985 and alerted then-Prime Minister Shimon Peres and Defense Minister Yitzhak Rabin.
+In November 2014, Rafi Eitan, who directed Lekem from 1981 until its dissolution in 1986, admitted that he knew in advance of Pollard's impending arrest in 1985 and alerted then-Premier Shimon Peres and Defense Minister Yitzhak Rabin.
 Eitan says it was his decision to refuse Pollard's request for asylum in the Israeli Embassy.
-When asked if Israeli officials were aware of Pollard's espionage activities, he replied, "Of course."
+When asked if Israeli officials were aware of Pollard's espionage activities, he replied, "Of course".